hatchyj/backpaindoctor-1/src/content/homepage/index.md

       label: Read the Back Pain Doctor story
     image: /images/dr_joshua_hatch_intro.jpg

-  - title: What we can do for you
+  - title: A customised pain relief plan for our patients
-    subtitle: Pain Treatments
-    description: Musculoskeletal treatments are designed to address issues with bones, muscles, and connective tissues.
-Platelet-Rich Plasma (PRP) therapy involves injecting a concentrated solution of a patient’s own blood platelets to promote healing.
-Prolotherapy involves injecting a solution of dextrose to stimulate the body’s natural healing processes.
-Nerve therapy aims to identify and treat areas of nerve dysfunction.
-Trigger point therapy involves applying needles to specific areas of muscle tissue to relieve pain and tension.
+    subtitle: Explore how we work
+    description: We use a unique and innovative techniques to identify the root cause of your pain, allowing us to tailor multiple services to optimise your outcomes.
+Say goodbye to chronic pain and hello to a better quality of life with non-surgical musculoskeletal procedures.
+    hasCTA: true
+    cta:
+      href: /patient-journey
+      label: Explore the patient journey
     image: /images/features-02.webp

 #Testimonial
 testimonial: